Fleet Pairer

 FleetPairer

-While enabling fairness in sailing leagues, FleetPairer also allows to optimize pairing lists for efficiency.
+While enabling fairness in sailing leagues, FleetPairer also allows to optimize pairing-lists for efficiency.

 Contact